An Excerpt from active measures: part ii

 PROLOGUE

 First, the rockets.
 He saw the flashes off to the northeast, just before the horizon.
-Fired from behind a hill six kilometers from their observation post, the salvo arced through the clear afternoon sky to their right, hundreds of exhaust plumes racing over the dry desert plain before him.
-Then came the rolling screech of the reports.
+Fired behind a hill six kilometers from the observation post, the salvo arced through the clear afternoon sky to his right, hundreds of exhaust plumes racing over the desert plain before him.
+Then came the rolling screech of their reports.
 The cleric beside him cringed at the noise, a robed wad of graying flesh too far from the seminary.

 “Heard that sound before, baradar?”
 Taghavi asked solicitously.

-“Many times,” replied Hojjatoleslam Ali Movahedi Hajisadeghi, adjusting the white turban wrapped about his head.
+“Many times,” replied Hojjatoleslam Ali Movahedi Hajisadeghi, adjusting the white turban around his head.
 “I commanded a Basij battalion in Abadan when Saddam sent his dogs into Khuzestan… Not a happy memory.”

-Taghavi nodded curtly, watching as the barrage continued.
-The hojjatoleslam was the supreme leader's representative in the Revolutionary Guards, a man renowned for his bellicose sermons calling for war against the Zionists at Friday prayers in Tehran.
-He ought to be the last of them to shrink at the sight of what war truly was.
+Taghavi nodded curtly as the barrage continued.
+The hojjatoleslam was the supreme leader’s representative in the Revolutionary Guards, a man renowned for his bellicose sermons calling for war against the Zionists at Friday prayers in Tehran.
+He ought to be the last to shrink at the sight of what war truly was.

 “Foolish, of course,” the cleric offered after a moment.
 “Forgive me, General.”